 5. Protect your SmartPhone

 Don’t install bogus apps and never download an app from the unofficial website.
-Always download reputable apps from Play Store in case of Android and App Store or iTunes if you have an iPhone.
+Always download reputable apps from the Play Store in the case of Android and App Store or iTunes if you have an iPhone.

 6. Check the Address Bar

 Always ensure that you are at the correct address before entering sensitive information.
 Check the address bar and match the URL of the website.
 It would be wise if you memorize the address of your bank login page and other accounts.
 With this, you can avoid phishing and pharming attacks.